Federal Deposit Insurance Corporation

 The FDIC is not supported by public funds; member banks' insurance dues are its primary source of funding.
+The FDIC charges premiums based upon the risk that the insured bank poses.
 When dues and the proceeds of bank liquidations are insufficient, it can borrow from the federal government, or issue debt through the Federal Financing Bank on terms that the bank decides.